Position: Postdoc in Machine Learning for Spatial Multi-omics of Glioblastoma

 The successful applicant will hold a doctoral degree or equivalent qualification in computer science, statistics, mathematics, physics, and/or engineering, or a degree in biological science with demonstrated experience in computational and statistical development.

-Previous experience in developing and applying statistical and/or machine learning-based computational methods to large real world datasets is expected.
-Expertise in analysis of omics data, genetics, statistical interpretation and analysis of next-generation sequencing datasets is beneficial, as is communicating results in scientific conferences and papers.
+We are looking for a range of talents and expertise, including theoretical foundations in probability, high-dimensional statistics, machine learning and Bayesian approaches.
+Expertise in biological data science and data-driven discovery, scientific programming and omics data analysis and genetics will be beneficial, as is communicating results in scientific conferences and papers.
 We seek a highly motivated, creative, organized, and well-positioned team member to lead this scientific project at all stages.

 - Interesting, versatile workplace